Brooklyn Nets: 2017–present

 With the switch from Adidas to Nike, the Nets kept most aspects of their visual identity intact.
 The white uniform became the "Association" uniform while the black uniform became the "Icon" uniform.
 The Nets have had three different versions of the "Statement" uniform.
 The first set, with "BKLYN" in white, was in dark grey and featured the same stars and stripes look from the 1970s.
 The uniform was updated in 2019 to a lighter grey base and black/dark grey stripes, with "BKLYN" written in graffiti style designed by Eric Haze.
 In 2022, the Nets again changed its "Statement" uniform, this time with a black base, black letters with silver trim, and a subtle greyscale herringbone striping with three black stars on the left.

 The Nets also employed a fourth uniform option: the "City" uniform.
 The 2017–18 black "City" uniform featured the full team name spelled in white along with grey accents inspired from the Brooklyn Bridge.
-The following season, it was replaced with a black uniform featuring stylized Brooklyn camo patterns as a tribute to The Notorious B.I.G.
-For 2019–20, the Nets wore white versions of the "Biggie" uniforms, but with Haze-designed "BED-STUY" graffiti lettering in front (a reference to Bedford–Stuyvesant where The Notorious B.I.G. grew up).
+The following season, it was replaced with a black uniform featuring stylized Brooklyn camo patterns as a tribute to the Notorious B.I.G.
+This uniform was later brought back for the 2025–26 season.
+For 2019–20, the Nets wore white versions of the "Biggie" uniforms, but with Haze-designed "BED-STUY" graffiti lettering in front (a reference to Bedford–Stuyvesant where the Notorious B.I.G. grew up).
 The 2020–21 "City" uniform, which honors Brooklyn-born artist Jean-Michel Basquiat, is predominantly black and features "BKLYN NETS" written in Basquiat's style along with multi-colored striping.
 The Basquiat-inspired "City" uniform returned in 2022–23 but in a white base.